xCounsel/adminpays/about/README.md

 ## Why adminpays?

 That's easy.
 As we discovered, there are plenty of domain disputes, where the domain administrators (instead of the domain owners or with them) were found liable.
-So, if a court decides a domain admin is liable, it awards a compensation (or to pay the damages) for a brand owner, this domain admin should pay the money to the plaintiff.
-Is the admin liable?
+So, if a court decides a domain admin is liable, it awards a compensation (or to pay the damages) for a trademark owner (a plaintiff), it means that domain admin must pay the money to this trademark owner.
+To sum up, is this admin liable?
 If so, he pays.
-Admin pays.

 ## Be in touch